Bukhara operation (1920): The Battle

-Οn the night 28 August 1920, Young Bukharians launched a revolt in Türkmenabat, subjugating the city.
-At the same time the Red Army launched an offensive on Qorako'l, approaching it from the south-west.
-On 30 August, communist troops began bombarding the Karshin gates in Bukhara, in preparation of an upcoming assault.
+Οn the night 28 August 1920, Young Bukharans launched a revolt in Charjou, subjugating the city.
+At the same time the Red Army launched an offensive on Qorakoʻl, approaching it from the south-west.
+On 30 August, communist troops had reached Bukhara and began bombarding the Karshin gates, in preparation of an upcoming assault.
 Soviet forces then attacked the bridges over the Burdalik, Nardalik and Amu Darya rivers, securing them on 31 August.
-On 2 September, communist forces penetrated the gates and overtook Bukhara.
-Emir Mohammed Alim Khan had however already fled to the eastern part of the state with a group of 1,000 soldiers.